sujalvairagi/ML_project-on-Naive_Bayes/README.md

 - Accuracy is okay when classes are not too imbalanced, but confusion matrix shows more details
 - Hyperparameter tuning using GridSearchCV is useful, especially when the model is simple

----

-## Things to Try Next

-- Try other models like Logistic Regression or Decision Trees
-- Use more features with better encoding
-- Visualize performance across different alpha values
-- Save the model and try basic deployment

----

-## Libraries Used

-- pandas
-- seaborn
-- matplotlib
-- sklearn (LabelEncoder, GridSearchCV, Naive Bayes, etc.)

----

-## Credits

-Thanks to Seaborn for the tips dataset and sklearn for the tools used in this project.